-You can also have vining plants such as clematis grow on any permanent structure to not only help tie it in to the garden but to also offer big beautiful flowers some the spring and summer.
+You can also have vining plants such as clematis grow on any permanent structure to not only help tie it into the garden but also offer big beautiful flowers some the spring and summer.

 So there you have it, our top 10 ways to update your decking!